-For this week’s Friday Flora Feature, we’re spotlighting Vitis arizonica, grape species we often see while seeking water resources in the Sky Island region.
+For this week’s Friday Flora Feature, we’re spotlighting Vitis arizonica, a grape species we often see while seeking water resources in the Sky Island region.
 Keep reading to learn how to identify this species when you’re out hiking, camping, or helping us monitoring our springs.

 Description: